Close up of a vervet monnkey with black face framed with white fur, and grey fur on the top of its head

 A wild vervet © Ivan Sabayuki, Unsplash

 Vervets frequently come into conflict with humans.
-They are considered vermin due to crop raiding and as a result are often shot, poisoned, or trapped.
+They are considered vermin due to crop raiding and as a result human-monkey conflict occurs, and vervets are often shot, poisoned, or trapped.
 While vervets do not attack people, they may bite or be aggressive in self-defence.

 Vervets are also killed for bushmeat in some areas.
 For example, in Uganda, where vervets are considered problematic because of human-wildlife conflict, people are allowed to hunt them to reduce damages and losses to their crops.

 Some people think that vervets can make good pets.
 Often, female vervets are slaughtered for the bushmeat trade and their orphaned infants are captured for the illegal exotic pet trade and kept in poor conditions.
-Captive vervets can suffer terribly due to inappropriate care.
+Vervet monkeys in captivity can suffer terribly due to inappropriate care.

 What is Born Free doing to help vervet monkeys?